Last updated on 2026-03-19

 Program overview

-The Aviation Technician - Aircraft Structures program spans a duration of two academic years, consisting of 34 weeks of intensive study.
-The program is structured to provide a comprehensive blend of theoretical knowledge and practical skills, ensuring students are well-prepared for their future careers.
-Key features of the program include:
+The Aviation Technician - Aircraft Structures program is structured to provide a comprehensive education over a period of two academic years, consisting of 34 weeks of instruction.
+The program is designed to combine theoretical learning with practical, hands-on experience in state-of-the-art facilities at Mohawk’s Centre for Aviation Technology, located at the Hamilton International Airport.
+Key features of the program structure include:

-• Preparation for certification as an Aircraft Maintenance Engineer - Structures (AME-S) with 12 months of credit towards the required practical work experience.
+- Preparation for certification by Transport Canada, including 12 months of credit towards the required practical work experience.

 Featured Experiences

-The Aviation Technician - Aircraft Structures program includes several unique features that enhance the learning experience:
+The Aviation Technician - Aircraft Structures program offers several unique experiences that enhance the learning process:

 Career Options